 - Inspect your life jackets regularly and replace them when needed.
 You should do this at least once every season.

-- Inflatable PFDs require more attention as one small hole can turn them into useless pieces of plastics.
+- Inflatable PFDs require more attention as one small hole can turn them into useless pieces of plastic.
 Refer to the owner’s manual for the maintenance procedure of these devices.

 - Jackets that won’t be used for an extended period should be removed from the boat and stowed in a cool and dry area.